Pennsylvania License Plates

 The first plate observed on this base, JWS5434, was spotted on a Reddit post in use on the lieutenant governor's Suburban.
-Obviously, it is a remade number originally issued on the 1999 base.
+Obviously, it was a remade number originally issued on the 1999 base.

 Jack Gigler - Jan 13 ’26